You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 Even though this is the most common case for me, I put it second because I think most ethereal software only does this if you’re listening for its response.

 Now we’re getting into the less likely possibilities.
 This is basically “Option 1, done right.”
-We’d discussed this at the end of the healing post: If you’re very lucky, the ethereal software you use has the right programming to execute your general intent, and you don’t have to do any debugging or tweaking to get a good healing.
-If that’s the case, though, you can skip the whole discussion of neurotransmitters and just ask it to heal the hives.
+We’d discussed this at the end of the other post: If you’re very lucky, the ethereal software you use has the right programming to execute your general intent, and you don’t have to do any debugging or tweaking to get a good result.
+If that’s the case, though, you can skip the whole discussion of neurotransmitters and just ask it to send the healing energy, and it’ll know what to do.

 4. Unexpected Result

-Or the ethereal software might do something unexpected, like actually influence the neurotransmitters in the person’s body.
-Which sounds good, until you realize that the same neurotransmitter that signals itching is also used by other nerves in other parts of the person’s body and brain, meaning that affecting a neurotransmitter would produce unpredictable results.
+Or the ethereal software might do something unexpected, possibly sending energy to the person’s nerves.
+Which sounds good, until you realize that the same neurotransmitter that signals itching is also used by other nerves in other parts of the person’s body and brain, and influencing them could have unpredictable results.
 (In many fields of science, “Unpredictable results” is how we say “Bad things happen.”)

 Which is why all ethereal software I’ve ever used has safety protocols built in.
 Because it would be unsafe to use otherwise.

-For example, the ethereal software I used for healing the hives has safeguards to (1) ensure that any tissue regrowth it triggers is normal tissue, not scar tissue, and (2) prevent it from influencing chemicals like neurotransmitters without an explicit instruction in words, not just an intent, plus probably lots of other checks I don’t know about yet.
+For example, the ethereal software I used for that particular healing session has safeguards designed to (1) ensure that any tissue regrowth it triggers is normal tissue, not scar tissue, and (2) prevent it from influencing chemicals like neurotransmitters without an explicit instruction in words, not just an intent, plus probably lots of other checks I don’t know about yet.
 That’s why “Unexpected Result” is so low on the list.

 As always, it comes back to debugging.